Jwu44/YourMum/product/task2.md

-# TASK-02: Google calendar integration
+# TASK-02: Schedule generation optimisation
 Status: To do

 ## Current Progress